Nakamura Ningyo and Dazaifu Tenmangu

 - 2021.09.18 - 2022.03.13

-The Dazaifu Tenmangu Museum hosts “Nakamura Ningyo and Dazaifu Tenmangu,” an exhibition focusing on the works of four generations of Japanese figural craftsmen from the Nakamura Ningyo studio, which was established in 1917.
+The Dazaifu Tenmangu Museum hosted “Nakamura Ningyo and Dazaifu Tenmangu,” an exhibition focusing on the works of four generations of Japanese figural craftsmen from the Nakamura Ningyo studio, which was established in 1917.

 Nakamura Chikuami (1897–1947) founded Nakamura Ningyo to craft traditional Hakata Ningyo.
 The family trade then was passed along through the generations: Engai (1921–1992), Shinkyo (1957–), and Hiromine (1986–).
 Hakata Ningyo are said to have originated with the work of ceramic craftspeople gathered together in connection with the daimyo Kuroda Nagamasa’s arrival in Chikuzen in 1600.
 The philosophy of Nakamura Ningyo, which advocates changing with the times while carrying on the exacting techniques and spirit of the artform, has its roots in the fertile soil of Hakata Ningyo, which leaves to the individual artist free to experiment with all aspects of the craft other than the basic principles of unglazed ceramics and coloring techniques.
 Furthermore, in recent years Nakamura Ningyo’s unconventional approaches are attracting enthusiastic attention across Japan and around the world.